 To request a paper application contact the Nutrition Services Office at (402) 436-1746, visit us at 5905 O Street, Lincoln, NE 68510, pick one up at your student's school or print a copy.
 Our office is not responsible for paper applications that are lost/delayed in the U.S. or school mail.
 Completing the on-line application is highly recommended.

-You will receive an e-mail from “School Lunch Status” with the subject line: “Eligibility Status Is Available!”
-In the e-mail you will be provided a link to your family’s eligibility notification.
-You can view or print your students’ eligibility letter anytime throughout the school year.
+You will receive an e-mail from “Foodzone” with the subject line: “School Meal Benefits for Lincoln Public Schools”.
+In the e-mail you will be provided your eligibility letter, which you can view or print anytime throughout the school year.
 E-mail notifications will be sent in lieu of U.S. postal mail when you provide an e-mail address on your free & reduced meals application or if you have a valid e-mail address on file at your student's school.
 Please allow up to 2-3 business days after submitting your online application or up to ten business days after submitting a paper application to receive your eligibility notification.
 Applications submitted without an e-mail address will be sent via U.S. mail.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA